Ecconia/FusePort/Features.md

 - Each code has set keywords <player1> <playerTo> which will be replaced with information
 - Depending on the complexity of information, adding framework to auto-format chat output (to investigate)
 - Chat on-click (JSON text), interactive chat
+- MessageKey-Tree can have values for knots, which can be overwritten by lower knots, or leafes (move to later, since it turned out to be a bit more complex than intended)

 ## Commands:
 - Config: Allow to change all command names (except /fuseport), maybe even subcommands